 The Baptismal Covenant

-For the next six weeks, our rector John will be sharing insights about The Baptismal Covenant and why it should matter to us as people and as Christians.
-As always, please reach out to John if you have any questions or thoughts about these insights on The Baptismal Covenant.
+Read these insights about The Baptismal Covenant to understand more fully the commitments being made through these promises.
+As always, please reach out to our Rector John if you have any questions or thoughts about these insights on The Baptismal Covenant.

 Will you proclaim by word and example the Good News of God in Christ?